 Theme 1: The consequences of the “lost decade” for the higher education system.
 Harsh budget cuts (about 25%) during the “lost decade” had long-term impacts on operational elements of higher education and academic research.
 About a thousand faculty members, across all institutions, were cut and virtually no new, young faculty members were hired; therefore, the median age of faculty members rose.
 The number of students in classrooms increased.
 Infrastructure vital for research laboratories was downsized.
 Libraries and information centers were impaired and could not develop.
 Universities’ dire financial situation made it difficult for them to invest in academic development.
 The number of non-thesis master’s degree programs increased, which generated income for the institutions but undermined their purpose as research institutions.

 At the same time, it became clear that the existing structure of Israel’s Council for Higher Education (CHE), which grants permits to open new study programs, could not adequately cope with the changed reality.
 A bottleneck of some 450 programs awaited approval by CHE for many years.
-Once this weakness of the higher education system was identified, an unsuccessful attempt was made to change its operational structure and authority through three consecutive legal bills.
+Once this weakness of the higher education system was identified, the Israel Ministry of Finance made an unsuccessful attempt to change CHE’s operational structure and authority by proposing three consecutive legal bills.
 The first, in 2008, sought to nationalize the Planning and Budgeting Committee (PBC) and transfer authority for its activities to the Ministry of Education.
-The second bill, in 2009, proposed changing the composition of the PBC membership.
+In 2009, a second bill proposed changing the composition of the PBC membership.
 The third bill, in 2010, proposed transferring to the Ministry of Education the authority to measure and evaluate achievements in various fields of research and knowledge.
+However, the Knesset never voted on any of these bills and therefore none became law.

 The apparent weakness of the system led to the establishment of a government committee to address the ongoing crisis.
 Subsequently, two other committees were tasked with finding ways to improve the status of the academic system.
 Their research revealed the long-term damage in the first decade of the twenty-first century caused by the budget cuts.
-The findings indicated the need to streamline the planning processes and coordinate the activities of the government and the regulatory bodies for higher education to prevent recurring damage to the research infrastructure and the quality of academic teaching, which would also impact Israeli society and the economy.
+As explored in Chapter 2, The findings indicated the need to streamline the planning processes and coordinate the activities of the government and the regulatory bodies for higher education to prevent recurring damage to the research infrastructure and the quality of academic teaching, which would also impact Israeli society and the economy.

 Theme 2: Policies encouraging integration of ultra-Orthodox Jews and Arabs into higher education and barriers to their integration.
 Beginning in the mid-1990s, Israel’s higher education system opened its doors to the country’s social and geographic peripheries, mainly by granting recognition to about forty new colleges.
 Nevertheless, the two poorest and most isolated populations in Israeli society – Arabs and ultra-Orthodox Jews – were left behind.
-This book analyzes the policy tools designed to promote the integration of these two communities into the academic system starting from the beginning of the twenty-first century.
+Chapters 3 and 4 of rhis book analyze the policy tools designed to promote the integration of these two communities into the academic system starting from the beginning of the twenty-first century.
 It also discusses barriers to this integration, which stem, among other things, from institutionalized cultural biases and the cultural distance of these two populations from the academic world.
 The premise of the plans to integrate Arabs and ultra-Orthodox Jews into higher education was to reduce poverty among them, given the link between academic education and employment rates.
 The government and CHE sought to pave the way for these two populations to acquire higher education and improve their integration into the labor market.
 This trend is consistent with other efforts to curb the ever-intensifying cycle of poverty among these two populations.